-Long-term effects of treatment for childhood leukemia
+Late and long-term effects of treatment for childhood leukemia

-Late effects may also include heart or lung problems after getting certain chemo drugs or radiation to these parts of the body.
+Late effects can also include heart or lung problems after getting certain chemo drugs or radiation to these parts of the body.
 The risks of heart disease and stroke later in life are much higher among those treated for ALL as children, so careful follow-up is very important.
 ALL survivors are also more likely to be overweight and to have high blood pressure.

-Children whose treatment for leukemia has included radiation therapy of the brain may have some decrease in their learning ability Doctors try to limit radiation to the brain whenever they can.
+Children whose treatment for leukemia has included radiation therapy of the brain may have some decrease in their learning ability.
+Doctors try to limit radiation to the brain whenever they can.

 Some treatments may affect a child’s growth, and they may end up a bit shorter as adults.
 This is especially true after stem cell transplants.
-This can be helped by the treating survivors with growth hormone, if needed.
+This can be helped by treating survivors with growth hormone, if needed.

 There may be other possible problems from treatment that your child’s doctor should carefully review with you before starting treatment.

-To help improve follow-up care of childhood cancer survivors throughout their lives, the Children's Oncology Group (COG) has written long-term follow-up guidelines for doctors.
-These guidelines describe in detail the suggested long-term follow-up care based on the treatments the child has received.
+It’s very important to discuss possible long-term health effects with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
 To learn more, ask your child’s doctors about the COG survivor guidelines.
-You can also download them for free at the COG Web site: www.survivorshipguidelines.org.
+You can also download them for free at the COG website: www.survivorshipguidelines.org.
 The guidelines are written for health care professionals.
-Patient versions of some of the guidelines available (as “Health Links”) on the site as well, but we urge you to review them with a doctor.
+Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to discuss them with a doctor.

-Last Medical Review: 06/29/2012
+Last Medical Review: 11/11/2013

-Last Revised: 01/21/2013
+Last Revised: 02/03/2014